HuberAdrian/HuberAdrian.github.io/_projects/2025-07-13-quantum-materials-hackathon-cern-eth.md

 We successfully demonstrated conductivity predictions for different copper-graphene configurations, showing how the material's electronic properties change with varying graphene content and positioning.
 While our results were proof-of-concept level, they showed the potential for quantum-enhanced materials discovery.

-The project really highlighted how quantum computing could revolutionize computational chemistry and materials science - not just by being faster, but by making previously intractable problems solvable.

 ## Presentation

 <div style="text-align:center">